 If you believe that your parent is no longer capable of making financial decisions for themselves, you may want to look into Power of Attorney.
 This enables you to ensure they are spending their money in their own best interest.

-Elderly people who are still capable of doing things for themselves can easily become dependent on their caregivers.
-This can cause strain on those around them.
+Sometimes, a person who is still capable of doing things for themselves can easily become dependent on their caregivers.
+These caregivers are commonly adult children or grandchildren.
+This can cause strain on family relationships, as well as on the caregiver’s personal and professional life.
 Often, caregivers feel guilty when they are not able to meet their parent’s expectations but this shouldn’t be the case.
-This is often exacerbated if the parent is reluctant to use additional outside help.
+These feelings can be exacerbated if the parent is reluctant to use additional outside help.

-Ensure that you are still making yourself a priority.
-Allow yourself to set boundaries, otherwise risk having a burnout.
+If you feel trapped caring for an elderly parent or grandparent, ensure that you are still making yourself a priority.
+Allow yourself to set healthy boundaries; otherwise, you are likely to overexert yourself and reach a state of burnout or exhaustion.
 Support your parent to maintain their independence where possible.
 If necessary, talk to them about needing to take time for yourself.
 Don’t be afraid to ask for additional help when you need it.